SamSievertsen/Intro_Workshop/README.md

 git config --global user.email “your_email@uw.edu”
 ```

-- Perform a test of your connection to GitHub from your local machine by entering the following commands in the command line:
+- Perform a test of your connection to GitHub from your local machine by entering the following commands in the command line to clone this repo:

 ```bash
 cd Desktop/